 Currently, three issues are relevant:

 Although not anticipated, there are events that could cause the Corps to lower the lake as an emergency action.
-Your County Emergency Managers have maps of areas which could flood if Center Hill Dam were to fail.
+Also, your County Emergency Managers have maps of areas which could flood if Center Hill Dam were to fail.
 The Corps has an aggressive Dam Safety program to constantly monitor all of our dams in the Cumberland River system and Center Hill is being monitored constantly.
-Lower lake levels have slowed the seepage progression.
 The Corps will use news articles, websites, and public meetings to keep the public informed of the dam’s condition and of progress of the foundation remedy throughout construction.

 Accurate and timely information is critical to the effective resolution of many issues associated with Corps of Engineers projects.
 This web site has been established to provide information you need to stay informed.
 The site will be updated, based on the needs of our site visitors.
 Please let us know what you need.
 Please share this site with others interested in this project.